Last Updated on: January 21, 2023

 Artifacts that once adorned the Parthenon and other ancient temples are displayed in the museum’s 14,000-square-meter exhibition space through a glass-floored gallery, digital applications, and three-dimensional exhibits.

-Located in the popular tourist area of Plaka, Acropolis Museum is surrounded by numerous hotels.
+Located in the popular tourist area of Plaka, the Acropolis Museum is surrounded by numerous hotels.
 And though competition might be fierce, we have tested and selected a chosen few for our readers.

 Firstly, the Electra Metropolis, a stellar five-star resort with an amazing location right next to Syntagma Square.
 Secondly, Divani Palace Acropolis boasts an amazing rooftop terrace with a view of the Parthenon.